Since its debut in 1967, Club 33 has maintained its status as the most exclusive Disneyland area, a restaurant open only to its members and Guests.

 The Warm Monkey Bread with Old Fashioned Vanilla Ice Cream with Candied Pecan Praline Liqueur is fantastic too.

 All of the above are part of the lunch menu.
 A completely different dinner menu is offered as well.
-Seafood varies day to day, depending on what local fisherman can deliver.
-Club 33 is also making as many ingredients in house as possible, including their own aged hot sauce that should at least be sampled.
+Seafood varies day to day, depending on what local fishers can deliver.
+Club 33 also makes as many ingredients in the house as possible, including their own aged hot sauce that should at least be sampled.

-Whether dining there or not, members and their guests may enjoy Le Salon Nouveau, the new lounge that features a decidedly different look and feel than anything Club 33 has ever seen before.
+Whether dining there or not, members and their Guests may enjoy Le Salon Nouveau, the new lounge that features a decidedly different look and feels than anything Club 33 has ever seen before.
 It’s an open, cushy, relaxing area that begs to steal hours of one’s day.

 Leading into the lounge are the club’s wine cases.
 Club 33 now has a unique wine system that allows them to serve expensive vintage wines by the glass while keeping them fresh.

 Overall, the update to Club 33 is a welcome one, despite some dramatic fan outcries.
-Aside from the loss of the Court of Angels, it has not detracted from the look of New Orleans Square much, hardly noticeable to the average guest – except perhaps the obviously off-center dining room picture window.
-It looks fantastic from the inside, but is clearly not quite right from outside.
+Aside from the loss of the Court of Angels, it has not detracted from the look of New Orleans Square much, hardly noticeable to the average Guest – except perhaps the obviously off-center dining room picture window.
+It looks fantastic from the inside but is clearly not quite right from the outside.

 But the majority of the changes made to New Orleans Square to accommodate the new areas of Club 33 are hardly a nuisance.

-In the end, Club 33 is designed for its members and their guests to have somewhere quite exclusive and special to retreat to, either for a meal or simply for some relaxation.
-The recent refurbishment has heightened both of those aspects with a superior menu and fancy, but still inviting environments.
+In the end, Club 33 is designed for its members and their Guests to have somewhere quite exclusive and special to retreat to, either for a meal or simply for some relaxation.
+The recent refurbishment has heightened both aspects with a superior menu and fancy but still inviting environments.
 It’s a beautiful restaurant that almost anyone would be happy to enjoy time spent in.
-Disneyland is not a museum and while Club 33 had a lot of history to it, its new transformation is definitely an improvement.
+Disneyland is not a museum, and while Club 33 had a lot of history to it, its new transformation is definitely an improvement.